DagNo1/Sorting_Tool/README.md

-Help people interested in this repository understand your project by adding a README.
+This project is awesome.
+Language use in this project is kotlin.
+Before study about the project must know about kotlin is necessary.